j-dover/fullstack-web-novels-project/README.md

 # Webvel - For Online Writers and Readers 🖋📚

 ## What is Webvel?
 Webvel is a web application for sharing stories online.
-This application provides an online host for users to share their written works.
+This application provides an online platform for users to share their written works.
 Users can navigate through Webvel to explore new stories to read.

-## Purpose of this Project
+## The Goals of this Project
 - Solve the problems of finding stories to read for free and seeking a place to host written fictional work like novels
+- Learn to utilize React Hooks
-- Help me learn how to use PostgreSQL
+- Learn how to use PostgreSQL

 ## Technologies Used
 - [PostgreSQL](https://www.postgresql.org/)